Hate-related motive considered by gardai investigating deaths of men in Sligo

 Aidan Moffitt and Michael Snee were found dead in their own homes this week having suffered extensive injuries.

-Irish police are investigating a potential hate-related motive in the murders of two men who potentially met their killer online.
+Irish police are investigating a potential hate-related motive in the murders of two men who may have met their killer online.

 Gardai have launched two separate murder investigations following the violent deaths of Aidan Moffitt, 42, and Michael Snee, 58, in the town of Sligo on the west coast.